web-platform-tests/rfcs/rfcs/remote_channel.md

 use directly.
-To achieve the aim of making tests no harder to write than SpecialPowers-based Gecko tests, there is also a higher-level API initially providing two main capabilities: the ability to `postMessage` a remote context, and the ability to `executeScript` so that the script runs in a remote context.
+To achieve the aim of making tests no harder to write than SpecialPowers-based Gecko tests, there is also a higher-level API initially providing two main capabilities: the ability to `postMessage` to a remote context, and the ability to `executeScript` so that the script runs in a remote context.

 This API is provided by a `RemoteWindow` object.
 The `RemoteWindow`